FAQ Motor Vehicle Accidents

 Covington and Cincinnati Personal Injury Attorneys Handling Under-insured and Uninsured Motorist Claims If you have been injured in an accident and the other driver was uninsured or underinsured, you have some very practical concerns.
 If they did not carry the insurance to cover your medical bills and other expenses, who will?
 Whether you were injured…

-Insurance Companies Tactics to Delay or Devalue your Claim Within the current insurance system, a minor injury to soft tissue (M.I.S.T.) resulting from a car accident is often looked over as a legitimate claim.
-One insurance tactic relies on it being hard to prove pain or injury.
-While out of pocket costs for medical treatment…
+Insurance Companies Tactics to Delay or Devalue your Claim Within the current insurance system, they use insurance company tactics to minimize their risk.
+A minor injury to soft tissue (M.I.S.T.) resulting from a car accident is often looked over as a legitimate claim.
+One insurance tactic relies on it being hard to prove pain or…

 The first few days immediately following an accident are often the most important for finding and preserving evidence of what happened — and documenting your injuries.
 You should take the following steps as soon as you are able, to make sure your personal injury claim is as strong as possible.
 If an accident occurred somewhere other…